 Carey has trained entrepreneurs, university leaders, political candidates, and business executives in effective public communication, storytelling, effective visual presentations, and communicating across socio-cultural divides.
 Carey specializes in values-based communication, audience analysis, leadership communication, and alliance building.

-How can data science inform better investment and business decisions?
-To make sense of massive and complex financial and business data sets, companies are increasingly turning to data scientists.
-In his research, Professor Huy Huynh focuses on capturing and analyzing new economic data sources, building predictive models, and running simulation studies of market events.
+How can data science inform better business forecasts and decisions?
+To make sense of massive and complex data sets, companies are increasingly turning to data scientists.
+In his research, Professor Huy Huynh focuses on capturing and analyzing time series data sources and building predictive models in order to gain new insight and improve strategic decision-making.